-2.4 Safety Shutdown System
+2.4 Shutdown System

-The Safety Shutdown System incorporating dual redundant computers is independent from the Reactor Control System.
-The Safety Shutdown System utilizes vertical Shutdown Rods that operate in the moderator/reflector regions of the core.
-The circular shutdown rods have a depleted uranium core that increases their density sufficiently above that of the lead coolant to facilitate insertion by spring assisted gravity.
+The Shutdown System is independent from the Reactor Control System.
+The Shutdown System utilizes vertical Shutdown Rods that operate in the moderator/reflector regions of the core.
+The circular shutdown rods have a depleted uranium core that increases their density sufficiently above that of the 208Pb coolant to facilitate insertion by spring assisted gravity.
 Boron provides the required neutron absorption capability.

-The Shutdown Rods are supported by cables that wind onto cylindrical grooved drums.
+The Shutdown Rods are supported by cables that wind onto horizontal cylindrical grooved drums.
 The shutdown rods are normally fully withdrawn form the core.
 The Shutdown Rods drop by gravity with initial spring assist when power is removed from the electro-magnetic clutches that connect the drums to the drive motors (CANDU technology).
 The Shutdown Rods drop into vertical 'U' shaped circular channels that extend to near the bottom of the Reactor Core Structure.
 This configuration allows the 208Pb coolant in the Shutdown Rod channel to flow out of the channel as the Shutdown Rod drops.
 The reapplication of power to the electro-mechanical clutches allows the Shutdown Rods to be withdrawn from the core by the Shutdown Rod drive motors.

-Shutdown Safety System initiation of Shutdown Rod deployment is controlled by redundant safety system computers based on triplicated (2 of 3 logic) neutronic and process system parameters.
-In addition, Passive Initiating Device is provided that removes power from the electro-magnetic clutches and causes the Shutdown Rods to drop into the core when a specified core outlet temperature is reached.
+Shutdown System initiation of Shutdown Rod deployment is controlled by redundant ShutdownSystem computers based on triplicated (2 of 3 logic) neutronic and process system parameters.
+In addition, a Passive Initiating Device is provided that removes power from the electro-magnetic clutches and causes the Shutdown Rods to drop into the core when a specified core outlet temperature is reached.
 This system provides passive backup to the Safety Shutdown System and significantly increases the reliability of shutdown by the Shutdown Rods.
-Each Shutdown Rod is tested on power via a partial drop every 30 days to confirm functionality and capability.
-The Safety Shutdown System parameters are also routinely tested on-power.

-Unlike water cooled reactors, very fast Shutdown Safety System action is not required in LEADIR-PS due to the high heat capacity and negative temperature reactivity coefficient of the graphite moderator/reflector.
+Unlike water cooled reactors, very fast Shutdown System action is not required in LEADIR-PS due to the high heat capacity and negative temperature reactivity coefficient of the graphite moderator/reflector.